Where is the AAV Genome Integration Site

 The AAV Integration Site Analysis service offered by CD Genomics has broad applications across various fields, including:

-• Oncology Research: The analysis of integration sites is critical in oncology research, particularly in assessing the genotoxicity of AAV vectors and the potential for tumorigenesis.
+- Oncology Research: The analysis of integration sites is critical in oncology research, particularly in assessing the genotoxicity of AAV vectors and their potential for tumorigenesis.

-• Immunology Studies: AAV integration can be harnessed for therapeutic benefits in immunological applications, such as enhancing T-cell functionality or correcting immunodeficiencies.
+- Immunology Studies: AAV integration can be utilized for benefits in immunological applications, such as enhancing T-cell functionality or addressing immunodeficiencies.

-• Animal Models: Integration site analysis in preclinical models provides valuable data on the potential effects of AAV administration and helps in predicting clinical outcomes.
+- Animal Models: Integration site analysis in preclinical models provides valuable data on the potential effects of AAV administration and assists in predicting outcomes.

 AAV Integration Site Analysis Workflow